Mostly, this is our Grade 6 Social Studies website, with this one page about the team in general. Mr. Burne's Science website is also linked above.

 - Encourage your child to join an after school activity now and then.
 Socializing with peers in a non-academic setting is important for adolescent development and helps kids to feel more connected and successful in school.

 - Contact teachers frequently if your child is having trouble.
 Don't just wait for the teachers to call you.
-Remember that we might have 20 or 30 students each day that don't hand in work!
+Remember that we might have quite a few students each day that don't hand in work!
 We can't call everyone, everytime.
 We thank you for being in touch with us.

 - Look in your child's team binder for graded work that has been passed back.
 Keep informed on how well your child is performing on homework, tests, and writing pieces by asking to see the papers.
 It does take awhile to get them all graded, so be patient in waiting for the "big" things to get assessed.
 Just imagine correcting and commenting on dozens of essays or tests, at 5-10+ minutes per paper.
 Yikes!
 We work hard to be timely.
 Thanks for your understanding.